malkidilhara99/University_Course_Management_System/README.DOCKER.md

 This repo includes a Docker configuration to run MySQL, the Spring Boot backend, and the built frontend.

 Requirements
-- Docker and Docker Compose installed on your machine.
+- Docker and Docker Compose installed on the system.

 Start everything